chaobin/chaobin.github.io/_posts/2016-03-13-logistic-regression-on-income-prediction.md

 {% endraw %}

-which is computationally a lot easier to work with because it avoids the underflow problem.
+which is computationally a lot easier to work with (such as because it avoids the underflow problem).
 For our purpose, we also take the negation of the log- likelihood (because we want to maximize the probability of parameters), and we use it as the cost function of our discriminant function: